SmartThingsCommunity/st-device-sdk-c/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the SmartThings Device SDK(for short STDK) project.
+Thank you for your interest in contributing to the SmartThings Device SDK(STDK for short) project.
 Please read through this document before submitting any issues or pull requests.

 ## Contributing